live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 <RunInLiveCodes params={step3} code={step3.html} language="html" codeTitle="tutorial.html" formatCode={false} linkText="Preview" />

-## Add Tutorial Steps
+## Adding Tutorial Steps

 Now the student can see the playground, interact with it and see the result.
-So let's add some steps, where new code is added to the playground in different editors (HTML, CSS and JavaScript).
-This can introduce new concepts gradually without losing context or having to move to a new playground.
+So let's add some tutorial steps, where new code is added to the playground in different editors (HTML, CSS and JavaScript).
+This can gradually introduce new concepts to the student without losing context or having to move to a new playground.

 The [`createPlayground`](https://livecodes.io/docs/sdk/js-ts#createplayground) function returns a promise that resolves to the playground instance.
 This instance has some useful [methods](https://livecodes.io/docs/sdk/js-ts/#sdk-methods) that allows interaction with the already running playground (e.g. [`run`](https://livecodes.io/docs/sdk/js-ts#run), [`getConfig`](https://livecodes.io/docs/sdk/js-ts#getconfig), [`setConfig`](https://livecodes.io/docs/sdk/js-ts#setconfig), [`getCode`](https://livecodes.io/docs/sdk/js-ts#getcode), [`format`](https://livecodes.io/docs/sdk/js-ts#format), [`show`](https://livecodes.io/docs/sdk/js-ts#show), [`runTests`](https://livecodes.io/docs/sdk/js-ts#runtests), [`onChange`](https://livecodes.io/docs/sdk/js-ts#onchange), [`getShareUrl`](https://livecodes.io/docs/sdk/js-ts#getshareurl)).